Learning From Mistakes Of Life

 Living Your Life vs Running Out the Clock

 As we grow older, many people start to believe that they are immune from making any mistakes.
-It is true that experience will help guide your and wisdom will help you avoid simple mistakes, but if you make no mistakes than you have stopped trying to learn and have decided to run out the clock.
+It is true that experience will help guide your and wisdom will help you avoid simple mistakes, but if you make no mistakes then you have stopped trying to learn and have decided to run out the clock.
 In basketball when you have a seemingly sufficient lead, it is common practice to try to run out the clock.
 Once the clock expires and you are ahead you win the game.
 Teams stop trying to create offense, and score new baskets, as they are satisfied with their accomplishments and running away the time.
 Many people adopt this philosophy with their lives.
 They plan out their lives on a plan, high school, college, career, family, retirement, followed inevitably by death.
 At some point during this process, you are going to hit a run out the clock situation, waiting for retirement or waiting for death, people seem satisfied and never make mistakes again.
 Not knowing something can be scary, because if there is something that you don’t know, then what else don’t you know?
 That can inspire some people but scare the ever loving crap out of someone else.
 Learning and experiencing new things is much more preferable to running out the clock.
 Try something, if you make a mistake, evaluate why it didn’t work, make adjustments, then try again.
 This is the learning process that can lead you to ultimate success.
 Doing nothing and running out the clock will lead you to retirement or to death.
 Good luck.
+Time to start learning from mistakes and not being afraid os what might happen.

 Life is a Learning Process